marklogic/marklogic-kubernetes/README.md

 ### Helm

-Helm is a Kubernetes package manager that helps to easily install MarkLogic on Kubernetes.
+Helm is a Kubernetes package manager that makes it easy to install MarkLogic on Kubernetes.

 To install Helm, follow the steps described in: https://helm.sh/docs/intro/install/